Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-We are now interested in the degree distribution for vertex $B$, {\it viz.} in the degree distribution of a neighbor vertex of $A$, where $A$ is an arbitrary vertex of the random network with degree distribution $p_k$.
+We are now interested in the degree distribution for vertex $B$, viz in the degree distribution of a neighbor vertex of $A$, where $A$ is an arbitrary vertex of the random network with degree distribution $p_k$.
 As a first step we consider the average degree of a neighbor node.

-A high degree vertex has more edges connected to it.
+A high-degree vertex has more edges connected to it.
 There is then a higher chance that any given edge on the graph will be connected to it, with this chance being directly proportional to the degree of the vertex.
-Thus the probability distribution of the degree of the vertex to which an edge leads is proportional to $kp_k$ and not just to $p_k$.
+Thus the probability distribution of the degree of the vertex to which an edge leads is proportional to $kp_k$ and not just to~$p_k$.

-\underline{\bf Distribution of the outgoing edges of a neighbor vertex}\\ When we are interested in determining the size of loops or the size of connected components in a random graph, we are normally interested not in the complete degree of the vertex reached by following an edge from $A$, but in the number of edges emerging from such a vertex which do not lead back to $A$, because the latter contains all information about the number of second neighbors of $A$.
+\runinhead{Excess Degree Distribution} When we are interested in determining the size of loops or the size of connected components in a random graph, we are normally interested not in the complete degree of the vertex reached by following an edge from $A$, but in the number of edges emerging from such a vertex {that} do not lead back to $A$, because the latter contains all information about the number of second neighbors of $A$.

 The number of new edges emerging from $B$ is just the degree of $B$ minus one and its correctly normalized distribution is therefore